TranscryptOrg/Transcrypt/README.rst

 Everything under ../transcrypt/modules/org/transcrypt plus the file ../transcrypt/\_\_main\_\_.py is considered to be part of Transcrypt's core.
 A major design goal is to keep the core small and fast.
 This means that some CPython facilities were deliberately left out or simplified.
-Core development is still mainly done by Jacques, but with the input of many great ideas submitted as issues.
+Core development is still mainly done by the Transcrypt maintainer, but with the input of many great ideas submitted as issues.
 If you want to improve something in the core, this is best initiated by first opening an issue for it.
 Opening a pull request directly can lead to disappointment, although all effort is made to take good ideas seriously.